Awy64/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+relational db is data stored in tables in a way so they are connected in some form insted of crammed in one table or having repeat data.
+SQL is used to Query the db and return the requested data.

 2. Why do tables need a `primary key`?

+ so each row is unique.

 3. What is the name given to a table column that references the primary key on another table.

+forgein key

 4. What do we need in order to have a _many to many_ relationship between two tables.

+a branch table??
+A table that connects there ids together by forgein id.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.